 Most sprinkles are gluten free.
 They are mostly sugar and food coloring.
-You need to be careful of the sprinkles made in facilities that also produce wheat.
+You must be careful of the sprinkles made in facilities that produce wheat.

-Surprisingly, Wilton Sprinkles fall into this category of shared equipment.
-Our family has never reacted to them, but I do want you to know, as most stores carry their sprinkles.
+Surprisingly, Wilton Sprinkles falls into this category of shared equipment.
+Our family has never reacted to them, but I want you to know that most stores carry their sprinkles.

 - Supernatural Sprinkles (like these rainbows)